-- Given the wide variety of the set of chemical compounds of the CNS-acting chemicals and the different characteristics of them, it is misleading to apply a single decision for all CNS-acting chemicals without determining a specific category of them which might not be compatible with the activities not prohibited under the Convention.
-Indeed, it is neither technically correct nor justified under the provisions of the Convention to prohibit the aerosolised use of CNS-acting chemicals and generalise it to all of the CNS-acting chemicals based on the characteristics that still need a common understanding to be reached. - The Convention delicately embodies a balance of the rights and obligations of States Parties under provisions of the Convention as enshrined in Article II paragraph 1(a) of the Convention known as General-Purpose Criterion (GPC) that "[t]oxic chemicals and their precursors, except where intended for purposes not prohibited under this Convention, as long as the types and quantities are consistent with such purposes".
+Given the wide variety of the set of chemical compounds of the CNS-acting chemicals and the different characteristics of them, it is misleading to apply a single decision for all CNS-acting chemicals without determining a specific category of them, which might not be compatible with the activities not prohibited under the Convention.
+Indeed, it is neither technically correct nor justified, under the provisions of the Convention to prohibit the aerosolised use of CNS-acting chemicals and generalise it to all of the CNS-acting chemicals, based on the characteristics that still need a common understanding to be reached.

+The Convention delicately embodies a balance of the rights and obligations of the States Parties under the provisions as enshrined in Article II paragraph 1(a) of the Convention known as general purpose criterion (GPC) that "[t]oxic chemicals and their precursors, except where intended for purposes not prohibited under this Convention, as long as the types and quantities are consistent with such purposes".
 Under the GPC provisions of the Convention, the use of toxic chemicals is excluded for peaceful purposes not prohibited under the Convention.

-Mr. Chairman,

-Whereas it is essential to preserve the integrity of the OPCW as a unique multilateral disarmament forum in order to achieve the world free of chemical weapons, it must be noted that the decision has significantly eroded the CWC compromissory nature on the boundaries of the applications of the CWC as well as the rights and obligations of the Parties.
+Mr Chairman, whereas it is essential to preserve the integrity of the OPCW as a unique multilateral disarmament forum in order to achieve the world free of chemical weapons, it must be noted that the decision has significantly eroded the compromissory nature of the Convention on the boundaries of the applications of the Convention as well as the rights and obligations of the States Parties.
 The proposed draft decision does not reflect a common understanding among States Parties on the issues of CNS-acting chemicals.

-This is not the first time that classical proponents of non- consensual decisions in the OPCW have decided once more to question the multilateral diplomacy aimed at promoting common objectives under the provisions of the Convention.
-In this regard, since the requirements of Article XV are not met, any action by the Council considered Ultra Vires, as tantamount to new obligation and amendment of the Convention which exceeds the powers and functions of the Council.
-This dangerous trend would clearly jeopardize the credibility as well as the integrity of the OPCW.
+This is not the first time that classical proponents of non-consensual decisions in the OPCW have decided once more to question the multilateral diplomacy aimed at promoting common objectives under the provisions of the Convention.
+In this regard, since the requirements of Article XV are not met, any action by the Council considered 'ultra vires', as tantamount to a new obligation and amendment of the Convention which exceeds the powers and functions of the Executive Council.
+This dangerous trend would clearly jeopardise the credibility as well as the integrity of the OPCW.

-Last but not least for above reasons, we are not in a position to support the draft decision and would cast negative vote and urge other delegations to vote against it.
+Last but not least for the aforementioned reasons, we are not in a position to support the draft decision and would cast a negative vote and urge other delegations to vote against it.
 We would disassociate ourselves with the document if adopted.

-I would like to ask this statement be made as an official-series document of the 96th session of the Executive Council and published on the external server and public website of the OPCW.
+I would like to ask this statement be made as an official-series document of the Ninety Sixth Session of the Executive Council and published on the external server and public website of the OPCW.